whyrusleeping/commp2cid/README.md

 ## Install

-There are no pre-built binaries, it has to be build from source.
+There are no pre-built binaries, it has to be built from source.

 The Go toolchain available must be available in the system.
 For development convenience this project uses [asdf-vm] with the respective [asdf-golang]